 Medigap policies come in eleven different standardized plans.
-Each is identified by the letter “A” through “N.” Because they are standardized, the benefits provided in any plan with the same letter will be the same, no matter what company sells you the plan.
+Each is identified by the letters “A” through “N.” Because they are standardized, the benefits provided in any plan with the same letter will be the same, no matter what company sells you the plan.
 However, the cost for that plan (premium price) will vary between companies.

 It is important to compare the different policy types before buying a Medigap plan.
 Because the plans are standardized, you can easily shop for the company with the best price.
-The Medigap Rate Shopper Tool from the Missouri DCI can help you find the best prices in Missouri.
-You may also want to look at that company upon the Complaint Index from Missouri DIFP before purchasing a plan.
-DIFP has a range of resources on Medigap, including a printable guide.
+The Medigap Rate Shopper Tool from the Missouri Department of Commerce & Insurance (DCI) can help you find the best prices in Missouri.
+You may also want to look at that company in the Complaint Index before purchasing a plan.
+DCI has a range of resources on Medigap, including a printable Medigap Shopping Guide.

 Companies selling Medigap policies must also meet several requirements.
 They must guarantee the plan is renewable.
 Benefits must be clearly disclosed.
 The insurance company must allow you a 30-day period during which you can cancel the policy with no penalties.
 They also cannot sell a policy to someone that already has one.